When to Bring Your Child to See a General Dentist

 During the appointment, the general dentist will do a regular checkup on the child, searching for tooth decay and inspecting their gums, jaw, and bite, as well as looking for frenum issues or other abnormalities that might impair teeth or speech patterns.
 They will also gently clean the baby's teeth and gums, provide tips on properly caring for the child's mouth, and address any concerns.

-Check out what others are saying about our dental services on Yelp: General Dentist in Federal Way, WA
+Check out what others are saying about our dental services on Google: General Dentist in Federal Way, WA

 Final note